IljaTsapkov/HBase/README.md

    2. [Advantages](#advantages-of-hbase)

 ### What is HBase?
 HBase is an open-source, NoSQL, distributed big data store.
-It enables random, strictly consistent, real-time access to petabytes of data.
-HBase is very effective for handling large, sparse datasets.
+Used when you need random, realtime read/write access to your Big Data.
+Its goal is the hosting of very large tables -- billions of rows X millions of columns -- atop clusters of commodity hardware.

 ### Features of HBase
 - Linear and modular scalability.